ChainSafe/blst-ts/doc/native-node.md

 You can find the docs [here](https://napi.rs/).

+### The `napi-rs` Kicker

-I considered using the `Rust` bindings in `blst` and wrapping them in `napi-rs` as it already has the functions we need and we could wrap the bindings to massage the API into correct form.
-Unfortunately, the bindings are multithreaded and will [mix multi-threading methodologies](./multi-threading.md#mixed-multi-threading)
+I considered using the [blst `Rust` bindings](https://github.com/supranational/blst/tree/master/bindings/rust) and wrapping them in `napi-rs` as it mostly has the functions we need.
+We could wrap the bindings in a thin wrapper to massage the it into our PKI api.

+Unfortunately, the bindings are already multi-threaded and will suffer the same issues as the [mixed multi-threading approach](./multi-threading.md#mixed-multi-threading).
+It would also be a new language to learn.
+It also feels a bit silly going from `C` to `Rust` to `C` to `C++`.
+I am also not sure if there will be a performance hit for the extra layer of abstraction.
+Lots of "also's" there.

+Given the feature sets and learning curves of `C++` and `Rust` I would consider doing a performance analysis to see what turns up.
+My guess is that there will be negligible difference and the memory safety more than makes up.